Frequently Asked Questions

 2. When does the program begin?

 The program begins in the summer semester with an on-campus residency in May.
-Students begin by taking a 1-credit introductory course, Introduction to the Nurse Scientist Role.
+Students begin by taking a 3-credit course, GPNG 901 State of the Science and Discovery.

 3. Do I ever have to travel to Duquesne?